peccu/lp-php-miniseries/README.md

 ### Go live! ######################################################################

-Once you've got all of your edition images in place, and you're ready for people to subscribe, go to your publication's BERG Cloud Developers "Edit" page, set the status to "live" and click the "Update status" button.
+Once you've got all of your edition images in place, and you're ready for people to subscribe, go to your publication's BERG Cloud Developers "Edit" page.

+There is a series of things to check before changing your publication's status, but if you've got this far then most of them should already be fine.
+The `lp-php-miniseries` code takes care of the "ETags" for you (these help make requests from BERG Cloud to your publication more efficient).
+The `validate_config` and `configure` points are only relevant to publications that are more complex than a miniseries.
+To double-check everything is OK, then enter your "Endpoint" URL into the form on http://remote.bergcloud.com/developers/tools/validations

+Once you're ready, on the "Edit" page, set the status of your publication to "live" and click the "Update status" button.

 That's it, you're published!

 We'll now look at some variations on this basic publication.